nxt-insurance/nxt_schema/README.md

     $ gem install nxt_schema

-## What it is for?
+## What is it for?

 NxtSchema is a type coercion and validation framework that allows you to coerce and validate arbitrary nested structures of data.
-It is highly inspired by https://dry-rb.org/gems/dry-schema and https://dry-rb.org/gems/dry-validation from the amazing dry.rb eco system.
-In contrast to dry-schema, NxtSchema aims to be a simpler solution that is easier to understand and ships with some handy features that do not exist in dry-schema).
+The original idea is taken from https://dry-rb.org/gems/dry-schema and https://dry-rb.org/gems/dry-validation from the amazing dry.rb eco system.
+In contrast to dry-schema, NxtSchema aims to be a simpler solution that hopefully is easier to understand and debug.
+It also ships with some handy features that dry-schema does not implement.

 ### Usage